GabeItchy/Schooliosis/Science/Atoms and Periodic Table/9022022 Group 1A and 2A.md

 **Elements

-- There are three main types of elements: metals, non-metals & metalloids
-- Metals are defined by their lustrous appearance and their ability to conduct heat.
+- There are three main types of elements: metals, non-metals & metalloids- Metals are defined by their lustrous appearance and their ability to conduct heat.

 **Metals